 The Hoka One One Bondi 8 is one of the most cushioned shoes on the market.
 It has a full-length midsole of EVA foam for maximum support and comfort along your whole foot.
 What’s nice for runners with heel pain is the extra cushion found in the heel.
 Additionally, the Bondi 8 has what Hoka’s describes as a meta rocker frame.
 This basically means the bottom of the sole is curved for a smooth heel-to-toe transition.

-Another thing we like about the Hoka One One Bondi 5 is the use of a 3D printed puff frame.
-The use of this frame promotes breathability in the shoe that isn’t always present with other materials.
-Running is a sweaty, tiring activity and it’s good to feel fresh breeze on your feet.
+Another thing we like about the Hoka One One Bondi 8 is the use of a 3D printed puff frame.
+The use of this frame promotes breathability in the shoe while providing support and structure to the upper.

-Finally, the Hoka One One Bondi 5 is made for durability.
+Finally, the Hoka One One Bondi 8 is made for durability.
 The thick rubber outer soles are designed to take as much abuse as you can give them.
-We don’t know what the lifetime of the shoe is, but good running shoes should last you at least three years.
-The Hoka One Ones are a good starter shoe for a variety of needs.
+We don’t know what the lifetime of the shoe is, but good running shoes should last you up to 500 miles.

 - Breathable shoe

 - Tons of cushioning, especially in the heel